EthanM0113/GDENG03_DirectXGame/README.md

 ## Instructions

 Download the code as a ZIP and open the solution in Visual Studio.
 Press the Local Window Debugger at the top to run the Rendering System.
-The mentry class file which contains the main function can be found in main.cpp.
+The entry class file which contains the main function can be found in main.cpp.